Refinitiv/Real-Time-SDK/Java/README.md

 #### Supported Java Version
 The Refinitiv Real-Time-SDK supports Oracle JDK 1.8 & 1.11, OpenJDK 1.8 & 1.11.

+NOTE: RRT Viewer requires JavaFX which is bundled with open/JDK 1.11 and must be explicitly downloaded if using open/JDK 1.8.

 Refinitiv fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.

 Refinitiv will extend support to other platforms based on the following criteria: